 To learn more about their scoring process, check the guide from the ACT website.

-Your ACT scores will not be emailed to you personally.
-What you have to do is to look it up online in the official ACT, Inc. website by logging in to your account.
-This can be done at about 10 days after taking the ACT test (for the multiple choice test), and two weeks following that to access your score for the Writing test.
+You will not receive your ACT result personally via email.
+What you have to do is to look it up online in the official ACT, Inc. web site by logging in to your account.
+This can be done at about 10 days after taking the ACT test (for the multiple choice test), and two weeks following that to access your result for the Writing test.
 Individual people check the Writing test (not machines), that’s why it takes longer to release the scores.

-All ACT scores are expected to be posted on the ACT Inc., website eight weeks after the corresponding ACT test.
-If you live in a location outside U.S. or Canada, your score might arrive later than this time period.
+All scores are expected to be posted on the ACT Inc., web site eight weeks after the corresponding ACT test.
+If you live in a location outside United States or Canada, your result might arrive later than this time period.

-Although some test-takers might deem it necessary, there is actually no way to prioritize or speed up the releasing of ACT scores.
-The ACT Inc., website may feature a priority report option, but it does not refer to that.
-What it does instead is prioritize sending reports to colleges and not obtaining score reports faster.
-Your full ACT score report (including your Writing score- if you took it) has to be fully processed before they are sent to your selected colleges.
+Although some test-takers might deem it necessary, there is actually no way to prioritize or speed up the releasing of ACT result.
+The ACT Inc., web site may feature a priority report option, but it does not refer to that.
+What it does instead is prioritize sending reports to colleges and not obtaining result reports faster.
+Your full ACT result report (including your Writing score- if you took it) has to be fully processed before they are sent to your selected colleges.

-Here is a step-by-step guide to getting your ACT scores:
+Here is a step-by-step guide to getting your ACT result:

 The first thing that you should do is to log on to your account in the ACT website.
 Use the user ID and password that you have created when you initially signed up for an account.
 In case you forgot your user ID or password, click on the “Forgot password” or “Forgot User ID” links to be able to retrieve those details.